kmkr/splendid-nudibranch/content.md

 Title	Potato Cod
 Tags	australia 2013 great-barrier-reef cod
 Latin	Epinephelus tukula
 Desc	A large, friendly and curious fellow.
-The potato cods, or groupers, are few, but they are territorial and can be found more or less the same places all the time, hanging around to get cleaned by wrasses or to check out visiting divers.
+The potato cods are rare, but they are territorial so they are quite easy to find once first located.
+They really seem to just hang around to get cleaned by wrasses or to check out visiting divers.
 One of the potato cods on the barrier reef were so large it was nicknamed VW Beetle.